First Measurement of the EMC Effect in $^{10}$B and $^{11}$B: Experimental Details and Analysis

 This experiment ran in parallel with JLab E12-10-002 (a measurement of inclusive electron scattering from hydrogen and deuterium) for about two days in February, 2018.
 The electron beam with energy 10.602$\pm$0.004~GeV impinged on 10~cm long liquid hydrogen (LH2) and liquid deuterium (LD2) cryogenic targets and several solid targets: $^9$Be, $^{12}$C, $^{10}$B$_4$C, and $^{11}$B$_4$C. The B$_4$C targets were isotopically enriched to (at least) 95\% by weight.
 The contribution from carbon to the B$_4$C yield was subtracted using measured yields from the carbon target.

 Scattered electrons were detected in the new Super High Momentum Spectrometer (SHMS), a superconducting magnetic focusing spectrometer in a QQQD (three quadrupoles followed by a single dipole) configuration, with an additional small dipole (3$^\circ$ horizontal bend) just before the first quadrupole to allow access to small scattering angles.
 The SHMS has a nominal solid angle of $\approx4.0$~msr with a fractional momentum acceptance of $-10\%<\frac{\Delta P}{P_0}<22\%$.
-A detector package after the final dipole was used to identify electrons and provide tracking information for angle and momentum reconstruction.
-This detector package includes a pair of horizontal drift chambers, each chamber containing six planes of wires oriented at 0$^\circ$ and $\pm$60$^\circ$ with respect to horizontal.
-The drift chambers provided position and direction information at the spectrometer focal plane; momentum and angle information at the target were reconstructed from this information via a fitted matrix transformation.